Gamification in 3D Virtual Reality, University of Hull

 Even more exciting since the acquisition is the vision to take Minecraft to the next level with the Microsoft HoloLens.
-In a mind-blowing demonstration, Microsoft showed an entire new way of learning and experimentation combining augmented reality and virtual worlds.
+In a mind-blowing demonstration, Microsoft showed an entirely new way of learning and experimentation combining augmented reality and virtual worlds.

 Combined with Minecraft, students can immerse themselves in the lego-style virtual world.
 In a world of chemistry like MolCraft, the student can gain an entirely different perspective than traditionally seen in a diagram.
 “Putting people in an environment where it’s OK to fail, where it’s safe to get things wrong, and where it’s OK to rebuild and change is an enlightening process,” Mr. Mills said.
 “Through experiential learning, exploration, and experimentation, we can really start to get underneath the barriers that could be there in some situations.”